RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 }
 ```

-- Add another task object in "tasks"
+- Add another task object in "tasks".
 - Change the "label" in the tasks.
-When you run build tasks, you can select one of these tasks
+When you run build tasks, you can select one of these tasks.

 ## UniData Compile Task Examples

 **Example 1**.
-Compile a single BASIC program without cataloging, language flavor is UniBasic.
+Compile a single BASIC program without cataloging.

 ```json
 {